What is Hepatitis A?

 How Is Hepatitis A Spread?

-Unlike other diseases and illnesses, you cannot get Hepatitis A from simply interacting with an infected person.
+Unlike many diseases and illnesses, such as influenza or measles, you cannot get Hepatitis A by simply interacting with an infected person.
 In other words, hugging, sitting next to, or being coughed on by an infected person will not give you Hepatitis A. Rather, infection is the result of contact with an infected person’s stool.
 This can happen in a number of ways including:

-- Coming into close contact with an infected person via sex or caring for someone who is ill.
+- Coming into close contact with an infected person via sex or caring for someone who is ill; and

 - Placing something that has been in contact with an infected person’s stool in your mouth.

 Unlike Hepatitis B and C, Hepatitis A is temporary and rarely results in chronic liver disease, but if left untreated, acute liver failure could end in death.